 One of the goals of the National Park Service's Inventory and Monitoring Program is to provide the information and expertise needed by park managers for effective, long-term management of the natural resources held in trust.
 Understanding the vegetation communities found in a park provides an important baseline for sound natural resource stewardship and management.
 2008 marked the completion of a vegetation map created for Cape Cod National Seashore from photo interpretation of 2000 aerial photography.
 Areas of relatively homogeneous plant species composition and structure that occur in a uniform habitat were grouped together as communities.
 Field surveys were carried out to determine accuracy of these interpretations.
 In the final vegetation map, twelve plant community classes are mapped individually and fifty-eight communities are aggregated into seventeen additional classes.
 Some of the classes were aggregated to improve the accuracy of the final product.
 There are also several non-vegetative cover classes.
 The completed vegetation map consists of twenty-eight classes.
-A table listing all classes and showing their total area (in hectares) and total percent cover is provided at left.
+A table listing all classes and showing their total area (in hectares) and total percent cover is provided at right.

 The project was carried out in partnership with NatureServe, a non-profit organization specializing in assisting science-led conservation efforts.
 The US National Vegetation Classification (USNVC) system was used to establish a standardized and compatible approach to identifying plant communities for this project.
 Detailed descriptions of all the plant associations can be found in the Vegetation Map Technical Report.
 Subtle differences in soil, elevation, and hydrology affect what plant community will occur in a given area.
 The checkered but intensive land use history of the Outer Cape is another factor that plays a significant role in the distribution of community types.
 Fourteen vegetation associations occurring within Cape Cod National Seashore are considered globally rare by USNVC standards, highlighting the conservation value of lands within the park.